Elon Musk unveils first Boring Company tunnel under SpaceX HQ

 The Tesla and SpaceX CEO is known for making outlandish Twitter statements, but this time he wasn't joking.
 He was set on building a tunnel.

-And lo, what seemed like a joke turned into a reality: The Boring Company was born.
+And lo, what seemed like a joke turned into a reality: in December 2016, The Boring Company was born.

 On Tuesday, Musk officially opened the highly anticipated first Boring Company test tunnel under SpaceX headquarters in the Southern California city of Hawthorne, where The Boring Company is also located.
 Musk has slowly drip-fed information on the underground effort to the public on social media, but Tuesday marked a turning point as Boring's underground vision officially surfaced with not so much a party as a PowerPoint presentation.